In This Article

 Unlike the heavy metal blood tests, 5Strands hair test doesn’t indicate how much of these toxic metals are in your body.
 It will only show how your body reacts to these substances.

-This test kit can potentially determine the culprit if you suspect that you’re sensitive to a mineral or heavy metal in your diet.
+This test kit can determine the culprit if you suspect you’re sensitive to a mineral or heavy metal in your diet.

 Key Features: